top of page

 How big do Bengals get?

-What color Bengals do you breed?
+What color Bengals do you produce?

 What enrichment item should I buy for my new kitten?